 So far, there have been so many high points and I can't wait to see what happens today, and to join in the huge community-wide worship this afternoon!

-Barbara K. Darling is chair of the MACUCC Environmental Ministries Task Team.
+Barbara K. Darling is Co-Chair of the SNEUCC Environmental Ministries Team.
 She is a member of the Church of the Covenant, Federated, in Boston and a Religion Professor at Wheaton College.